History of Thailand in Timeline

 Between 1992 and 2006, Thailand had a two-party system.

-Between 1993 and 1995, ten per cent of the Thai labour force moved from the agricultural sector to urban and industrial jobs.
+Between 1993 and 1995, ten per cent of the Thai labour force moved from the agricultural sector to urban and industrial jobs, especially in the manufacturing sector.

 September 1994: Mass Rapid Transit Master Plan Endorsed

-Between 1993 and 1995, ten per cent of the Thai labour force moved from the agricultural sector to urban and industrial jobs.
+Between 1993 and 1995, ten per cent of the Thai labour force moved from the agricultural sector to urban and industrial jobs, especially in the manufacturing sector.

-In 1995, the minister of education Sukavich Rangsitpollaid released plans for educational reform in Thailand.
+In 1995, Sukavich Rangsitpollaid, as minister of education, planned for educational reform in Thailand.

 The Mass Rapid Transit Master Plan in Bangkok Metropolitan Region, endorsed in September 1994, was implemented from 1995 to the present.